celador/tesorio-take-home/notes.md

 1:00 Still doing CSS to get font size, padding, etc.. to look right

 1:30 Start work on a Thumbnail component that provides fallbacks for self, default, or nsfw thumbnails, along with the

+1:45 more CSS work to do some cleanup some flexbox wonkiness

+2:00 Basic home design done, going to work on voting buttons

+2:25 Button styling done